SH801/haselwimmer/TESTREADME.md

 - Local device

 ### Output \ Output ID if empty
-If this box is ticked, the application will insert the Mifare Unique Card ID of the card prefixed with 'ID', eg. "ID0123456789", if no specific card information can be retrieved off the card.
+If this box is ticked, the application will output the Mifare Unique Card ID of the card prefixed with 'ID', eg. "ID0123456789", if no specific card information can be retrieved off the card.